 Working in the Gift

-This year, I have begun to transition my work into the realm of gift.
+Continuing a lifelong progression, this year I have formally transitioned my work into the realm of gift.

 Working in the gift has already proven expansive and liberating.
 Giving is the easy part.
 Who doesn’t want free work?
 But opening up to receiving and accepting feels more challenging.

 If you have arrived here with some unsolved mysteries about what it means to live and work in the gift, allow me to address some frequent inquiries.

 Why do you work in the gift?